edl78/weed_training/readme.md

-# Training repo for obdb
+# Training repo for the OBDB project

 ## Architecture
 - Depends on having a mongodb instance with all annotation data collected from CVAT, meaning weed_annotations must first be started.